influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/install-and-deploy/aws/amazon-web-services.md

       - Telegraf Version: Defaults to current version
       - InfluxDB Data Node Disk Size: Defaults to 250.
       - InfluxDB Data Node Disk IOPS: Defaults to 1000.

+    - Other parameters
+      - Availability Zones: You must select these in the same order as the subnets. ???
+What does this mean again?
+And they also automatically alphabetize themselves still.
+      - DataNodeInstanceType: Defaults to m5.large
+      - MetaNodeInstanceType: t3.small
+      - MonitorInstanceType: t3-